 For all high density or large lot development with multiple buildings serviced from an internal network, an isolation valve shall be provided at the property line.
-All internal underground servicing shall be engineered to meet AESRD, "Standards and Guidelines for Municipal Waterworks, Wastewater and Storm Drainage Systems", and a copy of the engineered drawings shall be provided to the County for review before installation.
+All internal underground servicing shall be engineered to meet Alberta Environment and Parks Standards and Guidelines for Municipal Waterworks, Wastewater and Storm Drainage Systems, and a copy of the engineered drawings shall be provided to the County for review prior to installation.

-All private hydrants and valves shall be properly maintained to municipal standards.
-Preventative maintenance shall be performed annually, with records provided to the County Utilities department.
-Alternately, the Utilities department may be contracted to perform the preventative maintenance.
+All private hydrants and valves shall be properly maintained to the standards set forth in the GMIS.
+Preventative maintenance shall be performed annually, with records provided to the County utilities department.
+Alternately, the utilities department may be contracted to perform the preventative maintenance.